Aliases for EFNA5 Gene

 GeneCards Summary for EFNA5 Gene

-EFNA5 (Ephrin-A5) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include ephrin receptor binding and chemorepellent activity.
-An important paralog of this gene is EFNA3.
+EFNA5 (Ephrin A5) is a Protein Coding gene.
+Diseases associated with EFNA5 include Cortical Senile Cataract and Septal Myocardial Infarction.
+Among its related pathways are Ras signaling pathway and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include ephrin receptor binding and chemorepellent activity.
+An important paralog of this gene is EFNA2.

 Cell surface GPI-bound ligand for Eph receptors, a family of receptor tyrosine kinases which are crucial for migration, repulsion and adhesion during neuronal, vascular and epithelial development.
 Binds promiscuously Eph receptors residing on adjacent cells, leading to contact-dependent bidirectional signaling into neighboring cells.
 The signaling pathway downstream of the receptor is referred to as forward signaling while the signaling pathway downstream of the ephrin ligand is referred to as reverse signaling.
 Induces compartmentalized signaling within a caveolae-like membrane microdomain when bound to the extracellular domain of its cognate receptor.
 This signaling event requires the activity of the Fyn tyrosine kinase.
 Activates the EPHA3 receptor to regulate cell-cell adhesion and cytoskeletal organization.
 With the receptor EPHA2 may regulate lens fiber cells shape and interactions and be important for lens transparency maintenance.
 May function actively to stimulate axon fasciculation.
 The interaction of EFNA5 with EPHA5 also mediates communication between pancreatic islet cells to regulate glucose-stimulated insulin secretion.
 Cognate/functional ligand for EPHA7, their interaction regulates brain development modulating cell-cell adhesion and repulsion.